KGHustad/doconce2/README.md

 # doconce2
-Features and goals targeting the next major version of DocOnce
+Features and design goals targeting the next major version of [DocOnce](http://github.com/doconce/doconce)

 ## Implementation
 * Full refactoring of the code